Club Background

 Take M5 and then the M6, and exit at Junction (26) sign posted for the M58.
 Follow the M58 until junction (3), and take the A570.
 Stay on the A570 through Ormskirk (one-way), and this will take you, after about 5 miles into the Kew district of Southport.
 At the roundabout with McDonalds on the left take the third exit, Scarisbrick New Road (A570) you will see the ground on the right, it is situated just past the College (KGV).
 Turn right at first set of lights into Haig Avenue.
 Sat Nav: PR8 6JZ.

 Parking: The club’s small car park is for players and officials only.
 Therefore, supporters have to park in the surrounding streets.
-There are usually many spaces under a couple of minutes walk but watch out for parking restrictions around the streets.
+There are usually many spaces under a couple of minutes walk but watch out for parking restrictions around the streets and expect spaces to fill up quickly.

 By Rail